 $9.00 per Additional Vehicle per night (does not include additional RVs)

-$9.00 per BC Senior couple per night (after Labour Day to June 14 only)
+$9.00 per BC Senior couple per night (before June 15th and after Labour Day)

 $4.50 per BC Senior Additional Vehicle per night

 PARK OPERATING HOURS:

 Cold Water Taps are available in the park.

 Campfires permitted within provided firering.
 Firewood available for purchase from Park Operator.